The Familiar

 Of course, it just continued to look at him.

-“I don’t have any food for you to steal.
-Truth be told, I’m such a sop I’d probably share what I had if I could.
+“I don’t have any food for you to steal,” he told it.
+“Truth be told I’m such a sop I’d probably share what I had if I could.
 But I’m afraid I’ll be a food thief tomorrow myself.
 Or a common pickpocket.
 Well, uncommon, if I can be allowed a small measure of pride.”

 The coyote got to all fours and started ambling toward him, very slowly this time, as if it were the one approaching a wild animal trying not to frighten it away.

-“Ah… I trust you don’t think I’m food.
-I’ve heard coyotes are crafty and all, but I’m at least six times your weight.”
+“Ah… I trust you don’t think I’m food,” he told it nervously.
+“I’ve heard coyotes are crafty and all, but I’m about five times your weight.”

 The coyote kept walking, just one paw-step a second, eyes locked onto his.
 Jeve found it hard to even blink, much less move.
 Finally it sat down on its haunches again, now mere inches from the itinerant magician.